OpenTranslationBible/open-bible/en-GB/43.John/md/john-14.md

 ## John 14:14

-If you ask me anything in my name, I will do it.
+If you ask me any request in my name, I will fulfil it.

 ---

 ## John 14:15

-“If you love me, you will keep my commandments.
+“If you love me, you will obey my commands.

 ## John 14:16